John Travolta Pays Tribute To Late Wife Kelly Preston With Throwback Wedding Photo On Her 58th Birthday

 Three months after the death of his spouse of 28 years, the actor posted a poignant throwback to Instagram as he recalled the couple’s 1991 wedding day.

-In the photo shared with his 3.2 million social media followers, a 37-year-old Travolta was wearing a classic black tuxedo while his bride was all smiles in her wedding gown and veil over her cascading curls as she held hands with her husband.
+In the photo shared with his 3.2 million social media followers, a 37-year-old Travolta was wearing a classic black tuxedo.
+Meanwhile, his bride was all smiles in her wedding gown and veil over her cascading curls as she held hands with her husband.

-In the caption to the post, Travolta wished his wife a happy birthday and said it was “nice” to see their pic alongside his parents’ vintage photo from their nuptials.
+In the caption, Travolta wished his wife a happy birthday and said it was “nice” to see their pic alongside his parents’ vintage photo from their nuptials.

 Travolta’s post received thousands of likes and a list of comments from fans and friends as they wished Preston a happy “heavenly” birthday and continued to offer him support on this first milestone without his soulmate.